Vapi high-speed railway station: Construction

 The National High-Speed Rail Corporation Limited (NHSRCL) had invited tenders for Package "C4" of the Mumbai-Ahmedabad high-speed rail corridor (MAHSR) in September 2020, with a deadline of around 4 years.
 In October 2020, Larsen and Toubro won the tender.
 The NSHRCL signed an agreement with Larsen and Toubro for the design and construction of Vapi station and its depot, Bilimora station, Surat and its depot, Bharuch and Vadodara stations in November 2020.
 In August 2021, Larsen and Toubro began construction on both the station and its depot, after acquiring 11.7 hectares of land near Chanod Colony in Dungra, with a completion deadline of 48 months.
 This also marked the beginning of the large-scale construction of the high-speed rail corridor project.
 The station is slated to be completed by August 2026, the time also slated for opening of the Gujarat section of the high-speed rail corridor.

 Lines

 The station will be served by the Mumbai–Ahmedabad high-speed rail corridor, and will be the fifth station of the Mumbai–Ahmedabad high-speed rail corridor in Vapi.

 Structure

 The station will have two platforms and two tracks for regular services.
 It will have three levels–the platform, concourse and service floor as the entrance level.
 The exterior design of the station building will be inspired by the importance and significance of speed.
-The station area will have 2 platforms of 425 m (1,394 ft) length for 16-coach E5 Series Shinkansen trains.
+The station area will have 2 platforms of 425 m (1,394 ft) length for 16-coach trains.